3pillarlabs/hailstorm-sdk/README.md

 hs > _
 ```

-To bring down the containers, exit the CLI container, and execute on the host: ``docker-compose -f docker-compose-cli.yml down``.
+To bring down the containers, exit the CLI container, and execute on the host: ``docker-compose down``.

 ## License